 - Scrape out the flesh into a bowl and set aside.

 - Coat zucchini with olive oil and place under the broiler until they turn soft about 5-10 mins on each side.

-- In a large frying pan brown ground beef.
+- In a large skillet brown ground beef on medium heat.
 Add salt and pepper and cinnamon.

 - Add pine nuts and onions.

 - Simmer until the onions are translucent.